thiagorf/PI-Novas-Vagas-Frontend/README.md

 ## Future features

+Better ui/ux design coming soon.
+> Figma reference will be provided in future releases.

 Subdomain for enterprise actions, informations and other things.

 > the actual code is tightly coupled between applicant and enterprise pages.